-A: The individual will serve his time in a technical violation center (TVC) for up to 90 days for the first revocation, up to 120 days for the second revocation and up to 180 days or the full remaining suspended prison term for the third revocation.
-For the fourth and subsequent revocation, the judge or Parole Board can impose up to the full remaining prison term.
+A: The individual will serve his time in a technical violation center (TVC) for up to 90 days for the first technical violation, up to 120 days for the second technical violation and up to 180 days or the full remaining suspended prison term for the third technical violation.
+For the fourth and subsequent technical violation, the judge or Parole Board can impose up to the full remaining prison term.

 Q: Where did this new law come from?

 A: This new law came from the recommendations of a bipartisan 21-member task force created under House Bill 1231.
 The Corrections and Criminal Justice Task Force was chaired by Commissioner Christopher B. Epps.
 It met from June 20 until Dec.
 17, 2013.